 Timeline of serial killer John Wayne Gacy's life, case

-Authorities have identified a victim of serial killer John Wayne Gacy as Francis Wayne Alexander, a North Carolina man who moved to Chicago shortly before disappearing sometime between early 1976 and early 1977
+Authorities have identified a victim of serial killer John Wayne Gacy as Francis Wayne Alexander, a North Carolina native who moved to Chicago shortly before disappearing sometime between early 1976 and early 1977

 CHICAGO -- John Wayne Gacy was convicted of killing 33 young men and boys in the Chicago area in the 1970s.
 Authorities found most of his victims' remains in a crawl space under his suburban Chicago house or buried elsewhere on the property.
 In 2011, they exhumed the remains of eight victims in the hopes of identifying them through DNA testing.
-On Monday, authorities identified the third of those eight people as Francis Wayne Alexander, a North Carolina man who had moved to Chicago shortly before disappearing.
+On Monday, authorities identified the third of those eight people as Francis Wayne Alexander, a North Carolina native who moved with his family to New York State as a child and then to Chicago shortly before he disappeared.
 That left the names of five victims still unknown.
 Here is a timeline of Gacy’s life and the case:

 March 17, 1942: Gacy is born in Chicago.

-Note: This story was first published on Oct.
-25. It was updated on Oct.
-26 to correct that Alexander moved with his family from North Carolina to New York State as a child.